What is Colorado known for?

 7. Garden of the Gods

 With 300 sandstone formations, these geological marvels can be seen against the background of the snow-capped Pikes Peak.
-There are numerous activities that you could do here, starting from hiking, mountain biking, horseback riding.
+There are numerous activities that you could do here, starting from hiking, mountain biking, to horseback riding.

 There are daily guided walks, and you could even elect to go on a jeep tour and learn all about the fascinating history of the Garden of the Gods.